A PMO stands for any of below three terms;

 This team works in an integrated way to handle PMO jobs and to the better interest to achieve organization objectives.

 Project Management Director – PMD is the highest authority guy in any PMO and accountable for its success or failure.
 PMD has authority equal to VP or any high-level functional manager.

 Roles & Responsibilities | PMO

-PMO (PMO) roles and responsibilities depend on the size of any organization and how may projects & programs organization be dealing with at the very moment.
+PMO (PMO) roles and responsibilities depend on the size of any organization and how may projects & programs organizations be dealing with at the very moment.

 PMO tracks all the projects, programs at a bigger picture and maintain the records.
-PMO task structure changes from company to company but the overall scenario remains the same that is to ease of task of higher Management and of Project team in every possible manner.
+PMO task structure changes from company to company, but the overall scenario remains the same that is to ease of task of higher Management and of the Project team in every possible manner.

 Let’s enlist in details all the stuff PMO normally do for any organization generally;

-- Training & Coaching: PMO job is to check all the forecast scenarios and get train own staff rather hiring a skilled person from outside to fill the gaps.
-Training should also be done at ongoing projects.
+- Training & Coaching: PMO job is to check all the forecast scenarios and get train their own staff rather than hiring a skilled person from outside to fill the gaps.
+Training should also be done on ongoing projects.
 Outside trainers can be hired if necessary.